-The Cumbria Fund completed a detailed Investment Strategy Review in May 2012.
+The Cumbria Fund completed a detailed Investment Strategy Review in May 2012 which has been reviewed annually in the intervening period.
 The outcome of the review determined that, given the predicted longer term liability profile of the Fund, at a strategic level, the asset allocation to growth seeking assets versus defensive assets (68% to 32%) was still appropriate.
-This results in Cumbria having a more defensive strategy than the average LGPS (77% to 23%).
-It was further evidenced that reduced risk (through better diversification and enhanced inflation protection) and marginally enhanced return with a greater focus on income (to recognise the Fund's maturing liability profile in the medium-term) may be achieved from an alternative allocation across the growth section of the portfolio.
+This results in Cumbria having a more defensive strategy than the average LGPS which held 77% growth seeking to 23% defensive assets.

+It was considered that reduced risk (through better diversification and enhanced inflation protection) and marginally enhanced return with a greater focus on income (to recognise the Fund's maturing liability profile in the medium-term) may be achieved from an alternative allocation across the growth section of the portfolio.
+This has led to the strategic selection of an in-house portfolio of alternative pooled funds to increase diversification and stability.
+Returns are already indicating positive performances net of fees and this is anticipated to continue in the longer term.

-The process of implementing the changes in asset allocation progressed steadily since 2012 with the following changes being made this year:-
+The process of implementing the changes in asset allocation has progressed steadily since 2012 with the following changes being made this year:-